Taking notes and recording research sessions

-Capture only what you need and have consent for
+Capture only what we need and have consent for #

-Good user research practice, and good privacy practice, is to capture only the data you believe you need.
-For example, don’t make a screen or video recording, ‘just in case’, if you’ll only ever need a transcript of what the participant says.
+We follow good user research practice, and good privacy practice, by capturing only the data we believe we need.
+For example, not making a video recording, ‘just in case’, if we’ll only ever need a transcript of what the participant says.

-Make sure that anything you capture during a session is covered by the consent you’ve collected.
-If a participant changes their mind about what they consent to, be prepared to not make, or to delete recordings you no longer have consent for.
+And we make sure that anything we capture during a session is covered by the consent we’ve collected.
+If a participant changes their mind about what they consent to, we are prepared to not make, or to delete recordings we no longer have consent for.

-Always use a dxw provided device, rather than your personal device, when taking notes and photos, or making recordings.
+We always use a dxw provided device, rather than our personal device, when taking notes and photos, or making recordings.

 Using our own devices in research means that personal data about research participants can be mixed into our personal data stores, like cloud photo libraries.
 And also runs the risk of participants, client staff and colleagues seeing our personal messages and images.

 The one certainty in user research is that things go wrong.
-So make sure you have other options to capture what you need.
+So we make sure we have other options to capture what we need.

-- The participant may decide they don’t want to be recorded in a particular way, so be prepared to switch from video to an audio-only recording, or to just take notes
+- the participant may decide they don’t want to be recorded in a particular way, so we are prepared to switch from video to an audio-only recording, or to just take notes

-- Your preferred device, app or service may not be working properly, so have an alternative like a paper notebook
+- our preferred device, app or service may not be working properly, so we have an alternative like a paper notebook

-- Your note taker, assistant or observer may not be able to join the session, so be prepared to take notes and recordings yourself
+- our note taker, assistant or observer may not be able to join the session, so we are prepared to take notes and make recordings ourselves

-Whenever possible, use your dxw provided laptop for taking notes and making recordings.
+Whenever possible, we use our dxw provided laptop for taking notes and making recordings.
 Our laptops have encrypted drives and we follow good security policies.